-0649 Transition Record with Specified Elements Received by Discharged Patients (Emergency Department Discharges to Ambulatory Care [Home/Self Care] or Home Health Care) should obtain all necessary licenses from the owners of these code sets.
+Limited proprietary coding is contained in the Measure specifications for convenience.
+Users of the proprietary code sets should obtain all necessary licenses from the owners of these code sets.
 The AMA, the Consortium and its members disclaim all liability for use or accuracy of any Current Procedural Terminology (CPT®) or other coding contained in the specifications.

-CPT® contained in the Measures specifications is copyright 2008 American Medical Association.
+ĈPT® contained in the Measures specifications is copyright 2008 American Medical Association.